quicwg/multipath/draft-ietf-quic-multipath.md

   a zero-length value.

 - max_concurrent_paths (current version uses 0xced74c7a): This is
-  a variable-length integer value specifying the maximum number of paths an endpoint is willing to build.
+  a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to build.
 The value of the max_concurrent_paths parameter MUST be at least 2.
 An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
 If this